sylphlab/filesystem-mcp/memory-bank/progress.md

 ## 2. What's Left to Build / Test

 - **Rebuild & Restart Server:** Need to rebuild (`npm run build`) and restart the server.
-- **Test Error Reporting:** Verify enhanced error messages are returned correctly.
+- **Test Error Reporting & Descriptions:** Verify enhanced error messages and updated tool descriptions.
 - **Test Dynamic Root Logic:** Verify the server operates correctly when launched with different `cwd` settings.
 - **Launcher Integration Testing:** Confirm the system launching the server sets the `cwd` appropriately.
 - **Versioning:** Update `package.json` to `0.5.2` and potentially create a git tag.